h0uz3/CongressChecklist/README.md

 ### Gear
-- MacBook Pro (with a working battery)
+- MacBook Pro (with a more or less working battery)
 - Mac Pro
 - monitor
 - charger for laptop